-1. Select a club that works for your family.
+1. Select a community club that works for your family.

 - 4-H clubs have five or more youth who are supported by 4-H leaders.
 4-H members, elected by their peers to officer roles, conduct club meetings.